kroxylicious/kroxylicious.github.io/overview.markdown

 On the Kafka Cluster side, there are no changes required either.
 That is, no additional libraries to deploy or special configurations to apply.
 Kroxylicious works with both on-premise Kafka Clusters or cloud Kafka services.

 A key concept in Kroxylicious is the Filter.
 It is these that layer additional behaviours into the Kafka system.
-These are talked about next.

 | ![image](../assets/overview.png){:width="100%"} |
 |:-----------------------------------------------:|